Lielpedis/VentspilsITC/README.txt

-In order to play the game you need to go to Releases and download - "TheBigBang(exe+videos).zip"
+To play the game you need to go to Releases and download - "TheBigBang.exe+videos.rar"

 //Ventspils IT Challenge team - "Trīs Stūri"
 //PIKC "Rigas Tehniska koledza" - P1-2